SC to Hear CBSE Appeal Against Stay on NEET Results by Madras HC on Monday

 While the question papers for English and Hindi were same, the questions for vernacular languages were different.

-CBSE has argued that the purpose behind different question papers in vernacular languages was to prevent possible leak of the paper, resulting in cancellation of entire NEET.
+CBSE has argued that the purpose behind different question papers in vernacular languages was to prevent a possible leak of the paper, resulting in the cancellation of entire NEET.

 Similarly, in Gujarat, candidates had moved the court saying that the test paper in Gujarati was tougher than English and that it should be scrapped.